alisaifee/limits/README.rst

-This strategy adds each request’s timestamp to a log if the ``nth`` oldest entry (where ``n`` is the limit) is either not present or is older than the duration of the window (for example with a rate limit of ``10 requests per minute`` if there are either less than 10 entries or the 10th oldest entry is atleast 60 seconds old).
+This strategy adds each request’s timestamp to a log if the ``nth`` oldest entry (where ``n`` is the limit) is either not present or is older than the duration of the window (for example with a rate limit of ``10 requests per minute`` if there are either less than 10 entries or the 10th oldest entry is at least 60 seconds old).
 Upon adding a new entry to the log "expired" entries are truncated.

 For example, with a rate limit of 10 requests per minute: